justinjiajia/bigdata_lab/spark_executor_allocation_on_EMR.md

     .createWithDefault(1)
 ```

+> The maximum memory size of container to running executor is determined by the sum of spark.executor.memoryOverhead, spark.executor.memory, spark.memory.offHeap.size and spark.executor.pyspark.memory. https://spark.apache.org/docs/latest/configuration.html

 Note that the primary instance is not part of the cluster's resource pool (because no NodeManager is running on it).

 Recall that YARN sees 1 vCore per container.
 So, for an executor, 1 vCore seen by YARN gets mapped to 4 cores seen by Spark.